A Horse With No Name Chords | America Guitar Lesson

 A Horse With No Name Chord Chart | PDF + iReal Pro

-This is an unusual way for me to write a chord chart.
-Since all sections of the song use the same chords, writing a chart detailing if you’re playing a verse, chorus, tag or solo seems pointless.
+This is an unusual chord chart format.
+Since all sections of the song use the same chords, detailing whether you’re playing a verse, chorus, tag, or solo seems pointless.

-Instead, I put down the two different strumming ideas as chord extensions and then listed the form below as sections: In (intro), A (verse), B (chorus), C (tag), and D (solo).
+Instead, I’ve included two different strumming ideas as chord extensions, then listed the sections as follows: In (intro), A (verse), B (chorus), C (tag), and D (solo).

-Should you want to download this chart, here’s a PDFA Horse With No Name Chord Chart PDF.
+To download this chart, here’s a PDF: A Horse With No Name Chord Chart PDF.

 The secret behind A Horse With No Name’s success!